 Transcript(s) (official or copy) from the school in which you are currently enrolled.
 Community college students must provide both high school and community college transcripts.

 Residency: Must be a resident within the SCAG region (i.e., Imperial, Los Angeles, Orange, Riverside, San Bernardino, or Ventura County, or on Tribal Lands within the SCAG region), and be eligible to work in the United States.
-Students may be asked to submit proof of eligibility to work in the United States if selected as a recipient.
+Students may be asked to submit proof of eligibility to work in the United States if selected as a semi-finalist.

 School Enrollment: Must be a graduating high school senior or currently enrolled in a two-year community college in the SCAG region.
 Graduating high school seniors must enroll in higher education (two- or four-year college or university) immediately following graduation from high school (i.e., no gap year).